mgmussi/hBCI-SSVEP-P300_py/README.md

 2) Some ideas for profiling and making the plotting faster.
 I got the  set_data  idea from here: https://stackoverflow.com/questions/63529920/plotting-higher-frequency-data-using-threads-in-real-time-without-freezing-tkint
 3) Trying to make set_data work in my case (with no success, unfortunately): https://stackoverflow.com/questions/63637759/why-are-my-plots-not-appearing-with-set-data-using-tkinter

-### D. Streaming the LSL (simulation)
-0) In your Anaconda prompt, make sure you activated the created environment
-1) Navigate to the OpenBCI LSL folder

 ---
 ### Problems with Mac not recognizing OpenBCI Dongle:
 Sometimes works, sometimes don’t: https://gist.github.com/technobly/97cb576957f0a701580984c6edc0433f